Effects of Poor Sleep on Our Lives

 I know, we said no “just sleep more” advice.
 However, that’s not what we’re suggesting here.

 If you can’t afford sleeping more, just try to hit the bed sooner and wake up sooner.
-You might find that movie even better if you watch it tomorrow before work.

 There is a magical period between 9 pm and midnight in which your sleep is the most rejuvenating.

-If you want to feel energized during the day, without having to sleep more, we’d suggest taking advantage of this three hour period as much as you can.
+If you want to feel energized during the day without having to sleep more, we’d suggest taking advantage of this three hour period as much as you can.

 Consistency